brillout/wildcard-api/docs/readme.template.md

-Wildcard is new but already used in production at couple of projects, every release is assailed against a heavy suit of automated tests, and its author is responsive and fixes issues within 1-2 days.
+Wildcard is new but already used in production at couple of projects, every release is assailed against a heavy suit of automated tests, its author is responsive, and issues are fixed within 1-2 days.

 !INLINE ./snippets/section-footer.md #readme --hide-source-path